Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel: The proposed solution: using the Isolation kernel in t-SNE

-Since t-SNE needs a data-dependent kernel, we propose to use a recent data-dependent kernel called Isolation Kernel \citep{ting2018IsolationKernel,aNNE} to replace the data independent Gaussian kernel in t-SNE.
+Since t-SNE needs a data-dependent kernel, we propose to use a recent data-dependent kernel called Isolation kernel \cite{ting2018IsolationKernel,aNNE} to replace the data-independent Gaussian kernel in t-SNE.

-Isolation Kernel is a perfect match for the task because a data-dependent kernel, by definition, adapts to local distribution.
+The Isolation kernel is a perfect match for the task because a data-dependent kernel, by definition, adapts to local distribution without any additional optimisation.
 The kernel replacement is conducted in the component in the high-dimensional space only, leaving the other components of the t-SNE procedure unchanged.